bgwest/coding-challenges/README.md

-# coding-challenges
+# Coding-challenges

-a series of white board challenges were first performed on a white board and then replicated and organized on a computer.
+### Objective

+A series of problems solved in various ways and efficiencies using various data structures and algorithms.

+#### Author
+Benjamin West